nschonni/cordova-docs/articles/getting-started/create-to-do-list-app.md

 3. Copy MobileServices.Web.js from the plugins/cordova-plugin-ms-azure-mobile-apps/www folder to the www/scripts folder (same location as index.js).

-    By manually including the Azure service code in your app, you can load this code early (before the deviceReady function is activated).
+    By manually including the Azure service code in your app, you can run this code early (before the Cordova deviceReady event handler gets called).

 4. Use the configuration designer to remove the Azure plugin.